Get Free Solar Panel Quotes

 The average one-bedroom house needs six solar panels, a typical three-bedroom house requires 10 panels, and a five-bedroom house will usually need 14 panels.

-In each case, the panels will produce enough electricity to cover 49% of an average household's annual usage – or more, if you don’t leave the house very often.
+In each case, the panels will produce enough power to cover 49% of the average household’s annual electricity usage – or more, if you don’t leave the house very often.

 Without a solar battery, around half of the electricity your panels produce will go unused by your home, because you won’t always be there to use it when it’s generated.